 - DC Trip.
 Grade 8 students complete their study of contemporary history with a trip to Washington, D.C.

-For many PCA students, the learning continues after school in the acclaimed Kaleidoscope program.
+- Enrichment and Electives.
+At every grade level, PCA provides opportunities for students to explore areas of interest, future goals and particular gifts.
+Other classes provide opportunity for students to focus on a relative weakness, using interventions and strategies to improve in a selected area.
+For many PCA students, the learning continues after school in the Kaleidoscope program.
 This program provides additional classes in the arts, problem solving, athletics, curriculum enrichment, life skills and study skills.
 Offerings include cooking classes, karate, music and art lessons, science workshops, homework help, and more.

 - Math Clusters.
 To better meet student learning needs, in grades 4 through 8, students learn math in clusters of students who need a similar pace of learning at a similar skill level.
 Clusters include students of multiple ages who enjoy working in a challenging, but not overwhelming environment.

+- Music.
 Students are introduced to music in kindergarten through grade 2, learning to sing pitch, beat rhythms and “read” music.
 In grade 3, students experience playing instruments through an introduction to the violin.
 Following in grades 4 through 8, students select a performance opportunity that they would like to pursue, looking at options in band, orchestra, voice, and an elective, that rotates through guitar, percussion, and keyboard.

+- Student Council.
 PCA offers students in grades 6 through 8 the opportunity to participate in a service-oriented student council program that combines elements of project management, community service, and representational government.